-If you are thinking that it is all in your mind and you may be simply overreacting, the answer is no it is not so because breastfeeding may actually make you feel tired and exhausted.
-In order to make milk, your body uses 25 percent of its energy and this may make you feel exhausted.
-You may roughly be losing out some 1000 calories a day just by feeding a baby and believe it not; it is a lot of hard work.
+If you are thinking that it is all in your mind and you may be simply overreacting, the answer is no; it is not so because breastfeeding may actually make you feel tired and exhausted.
+In order to make milk, your body uses 25 percent of its energy, and this may make you feel exhausted.
+You may roughly be losing out some 1000 calories a day just by feeding a baby, and believe it or not, it is a lot of hard work.

 If you have your thinking caps on to know why breastfeeding makes you tired, following are some causes that may help you understand better:

 1. Inadequate Sleep

 It is very important to have at least 5-6 hours of uninterrupted sleep for your body to function effectively.
 But this may seem impossible after the first few months of your baby’s birth as you may have to keep waking up at night to feed, change, or simply soothe your crying baby.
 This may hamper your sleep and lead to extreme fatigue.